Updated: December 9, 2021

 Ahrefs vs. SEMrush for Content Optimization

-Ahrefs vs. SEMrush for Site Auditing
+Ahrefs vs. SEMrush for SEO Auditing

-Ahrefs’s cloud-based Site Auditing tool crawls your entire site to check for any SEO technical issues on your site.
+Ahrefs’s cloud-based Site Auditing tool crawls your entire site to check for technical SEO issues on your site.
 After the scan is complete, it generates a list of all URLs on your site that have issues.
 You can prioritize the most pressing errors and start repairing them.
 The site auditing tool also gives you pointers on how your web developer can fix the issue.
 Besides individual issues, Ahrefs’s auditing tool can pick up on issues by category, for example, page loading time.
 The tool will show you which sites are loading too slowly.
 You can manually start up the Ahref site scanning tool or schedule regular crawls.

 SEMrush allows you to run a full site scan or specify a part of your site to be scanned within minutes.
-With this tool youou can find out how to improve your site’s visibility to search engines and users.
+With this technical SEO tool you can find out how to improve your site’s visibility to search engines and users.
 SEMrush also gives you a comprehensive report on speed issues.
 You can also combine your site audit with SEMrush’s On Page SEO checker to boost your site’s on-page SEO, according to its actionable tips.

 Ahrefs vs. SEMrush: Choosing the Right SEO Tool For Your Company